VersionLens/omegapoint.versionlens.com/slides/pascal.md

+By using AI to do the boring work, <br>with human guidance.

+How do we allow AI to make code-changes as<br> safely as possible?<!-- .element: class="fragment" -->

-Code-changes by AI must be "scoped"<br> - structurally restricted.
+Code-changes by AI must be "scoped"<br> - structurally restricted.<!-- .element: class="fragment" -->